UKCP Training in Existential-Analytic Psychotherapy

 Administrator – Betty Bertrand

-The programme is designed for those individuals who wish to meet the requirements for professional accreditation by the United Kingdom Council for Psychotherapy.
+The programme is designed for those individuals who wish to meet the requirements for professional accreditation by the United Kingdom Council for Psychotherapy (and for CPD).
 Besides private practice, the programme is also designed to meet the needs of professionals and public, private and voluntary organisations.

 News and Events